Sex education in the United States: A.O.U.M.

-Sex education debates
+Sex education debate

-Coined by Nancy Kendall, the "sex education debates" refers to the current binarized conversation surrounding sex education within the United States.
-The two sides, which supposedly exist in direct opposition to each other, are most commonly known as Abstinence-Only versus Comprehensive Sex Education.
+Coined by Nancy Kendall, the "sex education debate" refers to the current binarized conversation surrounding sex education within the United States.
+The two sides, which supposedly exist in direct opposition to each other, are most commonly known as abstinence-only versus comprehensive sex education.
 According to Kendall, this debate pertains mainly to which style of teaching is most "effective" and "appropriate" for adolescents in both private and public schools.
 The debate itself consists of each side continuously criticizing the other for not reducing rates of unplanned pregnancy, transmission of STIs, and for not postponing first sexual activity in students.
-These criticisms are generally dealt in the form of studies conducted or sponsored by Abstinence-Only or Comprehensive advocates, with the intent of once and for all convicting the other side of ineffectively educating.
+These criticisms are generally dealt in the form of studies conducted or sponsored by abstinence-only or comprehensive advocates, with the intent of once and for all convicting the other side of ineffectively educating.

-The sex ed debates have been critiqued as the main cause of the inadequacy of most current curriculums; these curriculums spend the majority of their material obsessing over preventing STIs and teen pregnancy, rather than teaching about the emotional components of sexuality.
+The sex education debate has been critiqued as the main cause of the inadequacy of most current curricula; these curricula spend the majority of their material focusing on preventing STIs and teen pregnancy, rather than teaching about the emotional components of sexuality.
 These emotional components include but are not limited to topics of consent, pleasure, love, and constructive conversation techniques.
-Kendall articulates that amongst other factors, the debates have detrimental impacts on both teachers' and students' experiences in the sex ed classroom.
+Kendall articulates that amongst other factors, the debates have detrimental impacts on both teachers' and students' experiences in the sex education classroom.
 The cycle of the sex education debates (the seemingly endless attempts to disprove the "other" method) currently holds the focus of the field of sex education, slowing the creation and publication of potentially enriching materials.